-- 19. The IATTC has established, in accordance with its Resolution of June 2000, a Regional Register of Vessels authorized to fish in the Convention Area for species covered by the Convention.
+- 19. The IATTC has established, in accordance with its Resolution of June 2000, a Regional Register of Vessels authorized to fish in the Convention Area for species under the purview of the Commission.
 Participants should provide the Director with information concerning any change to their fleets. - 20.
 Participants should support FAO in the development of appropriate and compatible standards for records of fishing vessels. - 21.
 The IATTC should maintain a list of vessels of non-Participants fishing in a manner that undermines either the EPO Plan or other management measures adopted by the Commission.